demichie/IMEX_SfloW2D_v2/EXAMPLES/EXAMPLE_ENSEMBLE_ETNA/README.txt

 > python create_inputfiles.py

 This script create the folders by making a copy of the folder "templatedir".
-The values of the uncertain parameters in the template input files must be replaced by the strings "ENSAMBLE_xyz", where "xyz" is the keyword assigned in create_ensamble.py.
+The values of the uncertain parameters in the input files must be replaced by the strings "ENSAMBLE_xyz", where "xyz" is the keyword assigned in create_ensamble.py.
 For example, if "var1" is defined as unknown in create_ensemble.py, we must have in an input file the string "ENSEMBLE_var1".

-For example, in this simulation we have:
+In the is simulation we have, for the file IMEX_SfloW2D.inp:

+&RESTART_PARAMETERS
+ RESTART_FILE ="./DEM/init_volume.asc" ,
+ T_INIT = 373.D0 ,
+ T_AMBIENT = 300.D0 ,
+ SED_VOL_PERC = 50.0  ,
+ u_init = ENSEMBLE_vx,
+ v_init = ENSEMBLE_vy,
+/

 &RHEOLOGY_PARAMETERS
  RHEOLOGY_MODEL = 1,